beginning of content

 Pre-adoption leave

-If you are taking unpaid parental leave to care for an adopted child, you may also be entitled to an additional 2 days of unpaid leave to attend interviews.
+If you are adopting a child, you can take up to 2 days of unpaid pre-adoption leave to attend interviews.

 You are entitled to this leave no matter how long you have worked for your employer.

-Your employer may ask you to use other leave, such as annual leave, before using these two days of leave.
+Your employer may ask you to use other leave, such as annual leave, before using these 2 days of leave.

 Another child